cau-placc/curry-frontend/README.md

 ## Requirements

-* `cabal-install`
-* A recent version of the `curry-base` package, installed locally
+* Make sure that a recent version of Haskell Stack is installed on your computer

 ## Building

-To build the project, run `cabal v1-build`.
+* To build the project, run `make`.

-## Running

-To run the project, use `cabal v1-run`.
+* To test the project, run `make runtests`.

-Alternatively, you can launch the built executable manually from `dist/build/curry-frontend`.
+The built executable will be located at `bin/curry-frontend`.

 ## Usage